 "I take great joy in working to leave this land better than I found it and in a small way help the Bay.
 This impacts all my business decisions—everything that benefits the community benefits the brewery.
 We want to be good neighbors and do things in a positive way," Crandall explains.
 "Striped Bass Pale Ale is a unique opportunity to support a worthy cause while also raising awareness.
 It's a win-win."

-Crandall has also leveraged his gift to generate additional funds to support CBF through each of his distributors for Striped Bass Pale Ale!
+Crandall has also generated funds to support CBF through each of his distributors for Striped Bass Pale Ale!

 To learn more about Devils Backbone Brewing Company visit dbbrewingcompany.com.